Shapes of Futures: Third interdisciplinary conference

 The objective of the New Perspectives in Science Education Conference is to promote transnational cooperation and share good practice in the field of innovation for science education.
 The New Perspectives in Science Education Conference is also an excellent opportunity for the presentation of previous and current projects in the science field.

-- 6 November 2018: Notification of Acceptance / Rejection
+- 8 January 2018: Notification of abstracts’ acceptance / rejection

 - 21 January 2019: Deadline for final submission of papers